United States Dollar

 Paid Time Off

 Full-time employees are entitled to 15 calendar days of paid time off (PTO) per year.
+On the Deel platform, employees will see an allotment of 11 days PTO as this is shown in business days.
 PTO accrues monthly at 1.25 days per month after 12 months of work.
 Paid time off includes Saturdays and Sundays.

 The length of time off increases 1 day per year after 5 years of employment, up to 30 calendar days.